maths/moodle-qtype_stack/doc/en/CAS/Systematic_deployment.md

 # Systematic deployment

 STACK has the option to create [random variants](Random.md) of questions.
-However, users also need to systematically deploy all variants of a question in a simple manner.
+However, users may need to systematically deploy all variants of a question in a simple manner.
+For example, where there is a small number of cases and all should be readily available.

-Every CAS (Maxima) session contains a Maxima variable `stack_seed` which holds the integer value of the seed used by that variant of the question.
+Every CAS (Maxima) session contains a constant `stack_seed` which holds the integer value of the seed used by that variant of the question.

-Note, in Maxima the list index starts at 1.
-I.e the first element of a list is `l[1]` (not zero).

 ##  Deploying every variant

-The `stack_seed` variable can be used to deploy every variant of a question.
+The constant `stack_seed` can be used to deploy every variant of a question.
 As an example, consider the data below (from https://nssdc.gsfc.nasa.gov/planetary/factsheet/)

     planet:["Mercury", "Venus", "Earth", "Moon", "Mars", "Jupiter", "Saturn", "Uranus", "Neptune", "Pluto"];
     /* mass 10^(24)kg. */